 - A small pot of low fat yogurt is a great snack and packed with calcium.

 - A small cheese portion is also a great snack and beneficial for your teeth.

 - A small fruit salad will provide a wealth of nutrients and satisfy your craving for sweets.

 I've recently discovered that I'm intolerant to gluten, but I'm not sure where to start with following a gluten free diet.
 Do you have any advice?

 Gluten is a protein found in wheat, rye, oats and barley, so although any foods containing these ingredients are not suitable for you, there are lots of foods that you can still eat.
 You can choose from a range of products and ingredients that are either naturally gluten free or specially made to be gluten free.

-Naturally gluten free foods include meat, fish, dairy, fruits, vegetables, nuts and seeds and speciality products include gluten free bread, cakes and pasta like those available under our LOVE life free from range.
+Naturally gluten free foods include meat, fish, dairy, fruits, vegetables, nuts and seeds and speciality products include gluten free bread, cakes and pasta like those available under our Waitrose & Partners Free From range.

 If you are unsure whether a product is suitable for you to eat, always check the ingredients list where wheat, barley, oats and rye will be highlighted.